 * Pneumococcal vaccination data are based on Aboriginal adults aged 50-64 years, and all adults aged 65 years and over.
 Data for adults aged 50-64 years are not presented by age, but are included in the 'All ages' totals.LL/UL 95%CI = lower and upper limits of the 95% confidence interval for the point estimate.

 The NSW Ministry of Health has conducted the Adult Population Health Survey (since 1997) and the Child Population Health Survey (since 2001) through the New South Wales Population Health Survey, an ongoing survey of the health of people in NSW using computer-assisted telephone interviewing (CATI).
 The main aims of the surveys are to provide detailed information on the health of adults and children in NSW and to support planning, implementation and evaluation of health services and programs in NSW.

 The survey instruments include question modules on health behaviours, health status, and other associated factors.
 The methods and all questions are approved for use by the NSW Population and Health Services Research Ethics Committee.
+While some questions are collected annually, other questions are collected less frequently.
 The instrument is translated into 5 languages: Arabic, Chinese, Greek, Italian and Vietnamese.

 The target population for the survey is all state residents living in private households.
 The target sample was approximately 1,000 persons in each of the health administrative areas (total sample 8,000-16,000 depending on the number of administrative areas).